nibalizer/Intro-hiera/one/05_slide.md

 ## Cons

-* data bindings
 * hard to figure out where things come from
 * hiera-yaml can only support one data directory
 * debugging
-* public modules can't data bindings
+* public modules + hirea is unsolved

 !SLIDE